-Simulation Lab – A state-of-the art simulation space for students to hone their assessment and response skills, the sim lab will also provide vital support to research and standards development efforts as a test bed for technology and best practices.
+Cyber Range – A state-of-the-art simulation space for students to hone their assessment and response skills, the sim lab will also provide vital support to research and standards development efforts as a testbed for technology and best practices.

 The heart of the lab will be the simulated Security Operations Center – where displays of network and/or physical infrastructure simulation schematics will facilitate security operations management training.

 The Simulation Lab will provide realistic situational training in cybersecurity awareness, breach response, forensics, and safe practices.
 Modeled after the IBM X-Force Command Center, the space will simulate network cyber-attacks and problem-solving scenarios for students and security professionals to learn real-world skills.
 This facility will be a key asset for the training and workforce development mission of the Institute.

 Computing Security Academic Department Suite – Home to the key academic leaders in cybersecurity, including department chair, graduate and undergraduate program directors, and academic student advisors, the suite is the center of all computing security academic programs.